dotnet-websharper/core/docs/Install.md

-## Installing WebSharper into Visual Studio
+# Installing WebSharper for Visual Studio

 Developing with WebSharper in Visual Studio currently requires: